Frank Elbridge Webb: Nomination

 In the months prior to his nomination, Webb had been wary of bolting from the Republican Party and running for president, fearing it would make him a laughingstock among his business associates, but he eventually declared that "[c]onditions compel me to change my usual political affiliations."
 According to Webb, he had been approached by an individual whose identity he would not disclose in early July about seeking the nomination.
-He made himself known to the FLP by attending a conference of their leaders in Denver, where he declared that he would accept their nomination if the platform was revised.
+Webb made himself known to the FLP by attending a conference of their leaders in Denver, where he declared that he would accept their nomination if the platform was revised.
 The executive committee assembled in Kansas City, Missouri, on September 5, less than a week after the convention had been called.
-The seven-member executive committee only had five in attendance, joined by 12 advisory delegates, with the five executive committee members present deciding they constituted a quorum of the committee, though two members of the committee stormed out of the convention prior to Webb's nomination.
+The seven-member executive committee only had five in attendance, joined by 12 advisory delegates, with the five executive committee members present deciding they constituted a quorum of the committee.
+Two members of the executive committee stormed out of the convention prior to Webb's nomination.
 The three remaining members of the executive committee met together, and shortly before midday on September 6 they nominated Webb, a nomination he accepted.